Key Points

 What is Section 269SS of Income Tax Act?

-As per section 269SS, if a person is taking (accepting) loan, deposit or specified sum from any other person in excess of Rs.
-20,000 in cash, then heavy penalty for the same may be imposed.
+As per section 269SS, if a person is taking (accepting) loan, deposit or advance in relation to immovable property from any other person of Rs.
+20,000 or more in cash, then heavy penalty for the same may be imposed.

 Section 269SS, 269T, and 269ST (Penalty & Limit)

-So, under section 269SS, person shall only accept loan, deposit or specified sum by:-
+So, under section 269SS, person shall only accept loan, deposit or advance in relation to immovable property by:-

 • Account payee cheque or